There are now four places in Cincinnati to tango!

 dance community started there.
 He subsequently visited Lexington, getting that

 tango community started.
-He has taught in Cincinnati for the last fifteen
+He has taught in Cincinnati for more than twenty

 Patricia Paz, a native of Buenos